quixio/quix-docs/docs/platform/tutorials/eventDetection/data-acquisition.md

 7. Copy the token to your clipboard or somewhere safe.

-8. In the Quix Library, search for `QR Settings Share`.
+8. In the Quix Samples, search for `QR Settings Share`.

 9. Click `Setup & deploy`.